Hearing Aid Prices: How Much Should You Pay in 2022?

 At Lexie Hearing, we believe no one should have to forgo the sounds of life’s simplest pleasures such as nature, a conversation with loved ones, or entertainment.

 This is why we offer all-inclusive hearing care at an unbeatable price.
-You can purchase a pair with a one-time payment of $799, which includes a 1-year manufacturer’s warranty.
-Or, for $49 a month, you receive Lexie Lumen as well as hearing aid supplies and accessories delivered right to your door.
+You can purchase a pair with a one-time payment from $799, which includes a 1-year manufacturer’s warranty.
+Or, for from $42 a month, you receive Lexie hearing aids as well as hearing aid supplies and accessories delivered right to your door.

-With Lexie’s subscription package, you can pay only $1.60 per day for your hearing aid and a hearing aid toolkit that helps you maintain your device.
-Compared to other hearing aid prices and packages on the market, Lexie Lumen balances affordability with uncompromising functionality.
+Compared to other hearing aid prices and packages on the market, Lexie Hearing balances affordability with uncompromising functionality.
 Get started with our free online hearing aid test.
-Our team of hearing aid professionals is available to help you find the option that suit your needs best.
+Our team of Lexie Experts is available to help you find the option that suits your needs best.